benjamin-t-brown/trivivia/quizzes/Quiz2.md

 5. What hybrid utensil was trademarked in 1970, some 60 years after the word for it was coined? spork
-6. In order to save money and/or travel time, you might opt to use your PTO for a luxurious stay in a hotel within an hour's trip from your house; a decision that is an example of what? staycation or holistay
+6. In order to save money and/or travel time, you might opt to use your PTO for a luxurious stay in a hotel within an hour's trip from your house; a decision that is an example of what? staycation/holistay
-7.
-8. Midichlorians controlling the Force is a notorious Star Wars 'retcon'; a word which is a portmanteau of what two words?
+7. When you go to a bar but don't want to imbibe, you might order one of these fancy Prohibition-friendly drinks. mocktail
+8. Pop-culture web site Buzzfeed is notorious for creating which lazy style of post, often ranking something like music, movies, or games in some arbitrary order? listicle
 Bonus.
+9. Midichlorians controlling the Force is a notorious Star Wars 'retcon'; a word which is a portmanteau of what two words?
+Retroactive Continuity